 Outsourcing your company's IT department can go a long way towards reducing costs and improving profit margins.
-Here are some common questions relating to the process that you need to keep in mind:
+Here are some Frequently asked questions about outsourcing your IT department:

 1. Does IT Outsourcing Simply Mean Hiring Overseas Employees from Cheaper Countries?